 Developing the commercial skills of an entire workforce should be a top priority for business leaders in any sector.

-In order to develop commercial skills effectively, leaders have a responsibility to maintain an engaging and inclusive work environment to be able to give employees the confidence to improve.
+In order to develop commercial acumen effectively, leaders have a responsibility to maintain an engaging and inclusive work environment to be able to give employees the confidence to improve.
 If those who make mistakes are mocked or belittled when trying to learn new skills, it is more than likely to demotivate and upset them.
 By creating a culture that embraces mistakes as part of learning throughout workplace training, employees will collectively be able to develop while improving team development skills.

 There are several ways in which business leaders can create a culture that embraces mistakes as part of the learning process during workplace training.